ChuckGarcian/FQAM/docs/operator-api.md

 This leads me to the following question:

 What is a universal conservative logic formalism that lets us easily and efficiently implement the following:

 - Cellular Automata
 - Apoetic systems
 - QIS applications:
   - Algorithms
   - QEC/Stabilizer circuits

+By universal I mean these can be fully be described using tools only from the formalism.
+In other words: Any arbitrary orchestration of conservative logic wether ,it be quantum or classical, can be described using this formalism.